 Why is the National Center for Health Research Needed?

 On many health issues, media coverage and lobbying tend to reflect the views of corporations and organizations whose interpretation of “the facts” is influenced by their own financial interests.
 The interests and needs of ordinary women, men, and children are often underrepresented by the army of “experts” touting the new policy or new miracle treatment.
 Individuals may find it difficult to have their voices heard.
-As a result, programs and policies may not support, and may even undermine, the health and safety of women, men, children, and families.
+We are a strong voice to provide sound science and useful information.

-As a research-based center, we provide information that is based on facts, not ideology or financial ties to the programs or products we analyze.
+We provide information that is based on facts, not ideology or financial ties to the programs or products we analyze.
 In addition to the scientific expertise of our highly qualified staff, we rely on the expertise of unbiased, well-respected researchers from across the country.
 We believe consumers should be empowered to make decisions based on the best available research evidence.
-We are a member of a national coalition of health and consumer advocacy organizations called Consumers United for Evidence-based Healthcare (CUE).
-CUE encourages consumers, health policy makers and healthcare providers to make evidence-based healthcare decisions.
-We are also a member of the Patient, Consumer, and Public Health Coalition, and the Alliance for a Stronger FDA.
+We have leadership positions in Consumers United for Evidence-Based Healthcare (CUE), the Patient, Consumer, and Public Health Coalition, and the Alliance for a Stronger FDA.

 We are interested in hearing from you.
 Please let us know what concerns you have, what issues you would like us to work on, and how you think the needs of women and families can best be met.